michael-ambel/requirement-analysis/README.md

 4. Types of Requirements.

-5. 5.
-Use Case Diagrams
+5. Use Case Diagrams

+6. Acceptance Criteria